lygbuaa/ros-bridge/carla_patrol_woros/README.md

 5. carla.Transform() is default value, carla.Location(x=0.0, y=0.0, z=0.0), carla.Rotation(pitch=0.0, yaw=0.0, roll=0.0), this position is the center of vehicle: x is midpoint of vehicle lenght, y is midpoint of vehicle width, z is 0 on the ground.

 # run sync mode
-1. `python3 patrol_in_town04.py -a --sync` will run patrol in synchronous mode, with autopilot.
+1. `python3 patrol_in_town04.py -a --sync --fps 40` will run patrol in synchronous mode, with autopilot, set fps to 40Hz.
 2. `settings.fixed_delta_seconds = 0.1` sets simulation time-step to 0.1s, which is compatible with LiDAR frequency.
 3. `clock.tick_busy_loop(10)` sets pygame dispaly fps <= 10Hz, which in turn limits `sim_world.tick()` to <= 10Hz.

+# no_rendering_mode
+1. disable rendering make it a little faster.